-Cause Branding’s definition is nearly synonymous to Cause Marketing in that both are described as “a potentially profit-making initiative by a for-profit company or brand to raise awareness, money, or consumer engagement in a social or environmental issue.”
+Cause Branding is nearly synonymous to Cause Marketing in that both are a potential profit-making initiative by a for-profit company or brand to raise awareness, money or consumer engagement in a social or environmental issue.

-The big difference being that Cause Branding focuses on long term associations as opposed to short term with Cause Marketing.
-Cause Branding also is designed with the hopes of creating a permanent affiliation between the cause and brand.
+The big difference, however, is that Cause Branding focuses on long-term associations as opposed to short-term with Cause Marketing.
+Cause Branding is also designed with the hopes of creating a permanent affiliation between the cause and brand.
 Examples of this can be seen with Coca-Cola’s work the World Wildlife Foundation, or Dove’s Real Beauty Pledge.

 These associations are incredibly important, especially from a business perspective.
 How?
-Well, that answer falls in the underlying message of Cause Branding; doing social good.
-Since companies survive off of society, it’s their duty to give back to society.
-To take care of the communities in which they operate and impact.
+Well, it's the underlying message of Cause Branding: doing social good.
+Since companies benefit from society's participation in their business, it’s their duty to give back to society, and take care of the communities in which they operate and impact.

-Not only is there the moral obligation, but being good measurably pays better.
-This is articulated by a 2000 CSR study by an environmental and societal research center called CONE.
+Beyond the moral obligation, doing good measurably pays better.
+This is demonstrated in a 2000 CSR study by an environmental and societal research center called CONE.
 In the study, CONE notes that companies that properly displayed cause programs were 129% more successful in building their reputation and goodwill among their customers.

-And if that isn’t enough, CONE's most recent 2017 CSR study showed that 78% of Americans want companies to address important societal issues, and 63% of Americans are hopeful businesses will take the lead to drive social and environmental change.
-If companies refuse, society has no problem punishing them through negative press, public outcry, or simply taking their money elsewhere.
+And if that isn’t enough, CONE's 2017 CSR study showed that 78% of Americans want companies to address important societal issues, and 63% of Americans are hopeful businesses will take the lead to drive social and environmental change.

 Furthermore, 87% of Americans said they’d purchase a product or service because it advocated an issue they cared about, while 76% said they’d refuse to purchase if a company didn’t support their beliefs.
 And 89% said they would switch brands to one associated with a good cause despite similar price and quality.